-What are the differences between Ortec Finance Climate Scenarios and NGFS Phase IV scenarios?
+What are the differences between Ortec Finance Climate Scenarios and NGFS Phase V scenarios?

-How do Ortec Finance Climate Scenarios and NGFS Phase IV Climate Scenarios differ?
+How do Ortec Finance Climate Scenarios and NGFS Phase V Climate Scenarios differ?

 Captures a wider range of transition risk narratives, including the impact of various regulatory and fiscal transition policies, as well as risks related to stranded assets. |